 Your KLU MBA program team

-Please download the application documents and apply online via our online application platform.
+Please download the application documents and apply online via our online application platform (see question above).
 Your application will be considered as soon as we have received all the required documents.
 Once the documents have been checked, you will have a short interview with the Academic Director to evaluate your personal and professional development and your potential for leadership.
 You will then be notified of the Admission Committee’s decision within 6-8 weeks.

 We will consider your application as soon as we have received all the required documents and will notify you of the Admission Committee’s decision within 6-8 weeks.